What is Istio?

 Secure service-to-service communication in a cluster with strong identity-based authentication and authorization.

 Istio is designed for extensibility and meets diverse deployment needs.
+It does this by intercepting and configuring mesh traffic as shown in the following diagram:

 Istio provides a number of key capabilities uniformly across a network of services: